James Longuski

 James Michael Longuski (born 1951) is an American scientist, inventor, writer, and educator known for his contributions to astrodynamics and space mission design.
-After working as a space mission designer at Jet Propulsion Laboratory (JPL) for NASA, Longuski has served as a professor at Purdue University School of Aeronautics and Astronautics since 1988.
+He worked as a space mission designer at Jet Propulsion Laboratory (JPL) for NASA starting in 1979.
+Longuski joined the faculty at Purdue University School of Aeronautics and Astronautics in 1988 and served until after the fall semester 2023.

 Education

 Longuski received his PhD in Aerospace Engineering from the University of Michigan in 1979 supervised by Nguyễn Xuân Vinh.

 Career and research

 In the late 1990s together with Nathan Strange of JPL, he developed the method and coined the term, the “Tisserand graph,” widely used for gravity-assist spacecraft trajectory design (a concept independently introduced by Labunsky et al.).
 He also developed the technique and coined the term, “V-Infinity Leveraging,” which uses a deep space maneuver to leverage (increase or decrease) the hyperbolic velocity at the next gravity-assist body.